theresaabl/pp-seminars/TESTING.md

 - Responsive Design: Checking for compatibility across various devices and screen sizes.
 - Portfolio Display: Verifying that projects are properly showcased with accurate descriptions, images, and links.
 - Contact Form: Testing the form submission process, ensuring the user receives a confirmation, and you receive the message.

-User Experience Testing:

-- Usability Testing: Have users (or simulated users) interact with the site and provide feedback.
-Document any issues encountered and the resolutions implemented.
-- Accessibility Testing: Confirm compliance with accessibility standards (e.g., screen reader compatibility, proper alt text for images, keyboard navigation).

-Compatibility Testing:

-- Browser Compatibility: Testing on different browsers (Chrome, Firefox, Safari, Edge, etc.) to ensure consistent performance.
-- Device Compatibility: Ensuring functionality across various devices (desktops, laptops, tablets, and mobile phones).
-- Performance Testing (optional):
-	- Speed and Load Testing: Tools like PageSpeed Insights or GTmetrix to check page load times and optimize where necessary.
-	- Scalability Testing: Assess how the site handles increased traffic or usage.

-Regression Testing:

-After implementing fixes or updates, ensure that previous features and functionalities still work as intended.
-This prevents new changes from breaking existing features.

-Documentation and Logs:

-Maintain records of testing procedures, results, and any bugs encountered along with their resolutions.
-This helps demonstrate a systematic approach to testing and problem-solving.
-User Feedback Incorporation:

-If applicable, mention how user feedback has been taken into account and implemented to enhance the user experience.

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)

 ## Code Validation